MarcinKotecki/pamiw/readme.md

 Heroku: paczkaplus.herokuapp.com

 ### Setup (1st method)
-1. Just run this script (.env will be generated for you)
+1. Just run this script (basic .env will be generated for you)
 ```
 rundocker.sh
 ```